fgauna12/fgauna12.github.io/_posts/2019-12-29-ci-cd-for-web-app-for-container.md

 hidden: false
 comments: false
 ---
 Deploying to an Azure Web App for Container is a bit different than deploying to a traditional Azure Web App.
 Why?
-Because when using traditional application deployments, we used to *push* our code to the destination.
-With containers, we instead *pull* a container that contains our code and framework.
-The pull also happens from the destination.
+Because when using traditional application deployments, we *push* our code to the destination.
+With containers, we instead *pull* a container that contains our code and runtime.

 <!--more-->

 ## The Container Way

-When deploying a container, we first ought to upload it to a container registry.
+We first ought to upload our container to a container registry.
 A container registry stores container images so that users can pull these images and use them.
-This distribution model also applies to transferring the image to a deployment location.
-From the deployment location, we ought to pull the correct version of an image from a container registry.
+This distribution model also applies to transferring the image to our Azure Web App.
+From the web app, we ought to pull the correct version of an image from a container registry.
+Our responsibility is to tell Azure what the new image and image tag are so that it can pull it down.

-As such, reversing the deployment flow means that there's new practices we want to adopt.
+Since we're reversing the deployment flow, there's new practices we want to adopt.
 For instance,

-* Run unit tests and automated security tests before you publish to a container registry
+* Run unit tests and automated security tests before you publish to a container registry so that more hardened images are uploaded
-* Tag the image with a build number or git version
+* Tag the image with a build number or git version so that you can pull it down later

 ### Continuous Integration